 As well as our three veterinary centres, our team in Tunisia operates three mobile clinics to help treat working animals in rural areas.
-One of the animals recently helped by these clinics is Karim, an eight-month-old dromedary camel who was bitten on his neck by another camel.
+One of the animals recently helped by these clinics is Karim, a young dromedary camel who was bitten on his neck by another camel.

 Our vets examined Karim and found that the wound on his neck was very inflamed and infected and he had developed a painful abscess.

 The team got to work straight away treating the young camel by draining the abscess and applying a local disinfectant to the wound.
 They advised Ahmed that he should keep cleaning the wound and using the disinfectant until his neck had healed, which would take around a month.